Peter van Merksteijn Jr.: 2008-onwards

-2008 saw Van Merksteijn alter between a number of cars, the Evo VIII and IX's and a Ford Focus RS WRC 06.
+2008 saw van Merksteijn alter between a number of cars, the Evo VIII and IX's and a Ford Focus RS WRC 06.
 He also used an 07-spec Focus WRC for the final Dutch Rally Championship round.
 He only contested in two Dutch Rally rounds, finishing second in both rounds.
 He contested five WRC rounds in which he only finished one round, the 2008 Rallye Deutschland, finishing 17th overall which is currently his best finish in a WRC event.

-2009 was a quiet season from Van Merksteijn.
+2009 was a quiet season from van Merksteijn.
 He entered in two Dutch events and two WRC events, finishing 18th at the 2009 Rally Norway and retired at the 2009 Rally de Portugal.
 In 2010 he equalled his best WRC of 17th at the 2010 Swedish Rally.
 It was the only rally he competed in 2010.

-He is set to compete in the 2011 World Rally Championship season with Van Merksteijn Motorsport after originally been confirmed to rally for the Citroën Junior Team.
-He will be competing in all but three rounds in the next-generation Citroën DS3 WRC.
-He will be rallying alongside father and team owner Van Merksteijn Sr.
+Van Merksteijn competed in the 2011 World Rally Championship season with Van Merksteijn Motorsport after originally been confirmed to rally for the Citroën Junior Team.
+He competed in all but three rounds in the next-generation Citroën DS3 WRC.
+He would rallying alongside father and team owner Van Merksteijn Sr.